 Withings likes to do things a little differently when it comes to smartwatches.
 A company that very much champions the hybrid approach – combining a regular-looking watch with smart insides – meaning you can come across as though you’re wearing a traditional watch, all the while knowing your vital stats are being tracked.

-The Steel HR is one such example.
-It's a rather elegant looking thing, and wouldn't look out of place at a formal event.
-But take a closer look at the dial and you'll see a small display, which shows you your heart rate, steps taken and other health-related information.
-It's also here that you'll see various notifications from your apps.
+The Steel HR is one of the best examples of this.
+It’s a rather elegant looking thing, and wouldn’t look out of place at a formal event.
+But take a closer look at the dial and you’ll see a small display, which shows you your heart rate, steps taken and other health-related information.
+It’s also here that you’ll see various notifications from your apps.

-It's a very accomplished smartwatch, with a stellar battery life.
-We definitely recommend.
+It’s a very accomplished smartwatch, with stellar battery life.
+We definitely recommend it.

 Continuing the hybrid smartwatch trend is the rather attractive Skagen Jorn.
 Styled with classic Scandinavian lines, the Jorn matches a traditional watch in the sizing stakes.
 You get actual moving hands too, sitting on top of an E ink display, which is used to give you information around heart rate, steps taken, the weather and other notifications from your phone.

-The pusher buttons can be customised to perform any number of actions, with companion app, available for iOS and Android taking care of everything.
-GPS tracking does require you to have your phone nearby, as it isn't built-in, but it makes up for it by offering sleep tracking and having an extra long battery life.
+The pusher buttons can be customised to perform any number of actions, with the companion app, available for iOS and Android taking care of everything.
+GPS tracking does require you to have your phone nearby, as it isn’t built-in, but it makes up for it by offering sleep tracking and having an extra-long battery life.

 Frédérique Constant Vitality

-And it should, because it's a rather accomplished watch.
-It also takes on a hybrid approach, after all, they're known for Swiss manufacture, so that should still ring true for the new brethren of smartwatches.
-This means you're presented with a regular watch face, with a digital display at 6 o'clock.
+And it should because it’s an incredibly capable smartwatch.
+It also takes on a hybrid approach; after all, they’re known for Swiss manufacture, so that should still ring true for the new brethren of smartwatches.
+This means you’re presented with a regular watch face, with a digital display at 6 o’clock.

-The vitality can track your heart rate and sleep, as well as provide coaching for various sports and breathing exercises.
-There's no GPS built-in, but it will happily piggy back onto your phone, and notifications for smartphone apps can also be displayed on the digital screen.
-Available with a range of straps, including bracelets, it could soon replace your traditional watch.
+The Vitality can track your heart rate and sleep, as well as provide coaching for various sports and breathing exercises.
+There’s no GPS built-in, but it will happily piggyback onto your phone, and notifications for smartphone apps can also be displayed on the digital screen.
+Available with a range of straps, including bracelets, it could be one of the best smartwatches to replace your traditional watch.